Psychotherapy in West London

-What if I am not happy with the counsellor or psychotherapist?
+What if you are not happy with the counsellor or psychotherapist?

 During the initial assessment or first few sessions be prepared to trust your instinct because your relationship with the therapist is at the heart of the process.
 If you are unsure about the therapist, seek another one.
 Having confidence in your therapist is very important and will enable you to get the best out of the process.
 Always remember it is you who is the client.
 If no therapist seems suitable, it may be time to consider whether you would like to proceed or not.

 What kind of therapy I provide?

 I provide humanistic, psychodynamic and integrative psychotherapy, which has been combined in the approach called a Relational Transactional Analysis Psychotherapy.
 I’m also qualified to provide sex therapy for those who struggle with intimacy.

-How can I be assured of a psychotherapist professionalism?
+How can you be assured of a psychotherapist professionalism?

 Ask about experience of your Psychotherapist or Psychotherapeutic Counsellor as well as verify their qualifications and training to ensure they are suitably qualified.